 Now here comes the all-important question: who does your business appeal to?

-Step Back Before Investing In Small Businesses
+Step Back Before You Invest In A Small Business

 Talk To As Many People As You Can About Your Idea